pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST ensure that:

-- every `Included Behavior` item corresponds to at least one declared state interaction; and
+- every `Included Behavior` item corresponds to at least one declared state interaction, observable output, or applicable SSS rule;
-- no declared state interaction lacks a corresponding `Included Behavior` item or SSS rule.
+- no declared state interaction lacks a corresponding `Included Behavior` item or SSS rule, except for `Preserves` and `Must Not Affect` declarations, which MAY be justified by SSS invariants rather than by local Included Behavior items.

 ---